SurgicalInformatics/healthyr_book/docs/03_summarising.md

 load("global_burden_disease_long.rda")
 ```

-We were already using this longer dataset in Session1, but with `colour=cause` to hide the fact that the total deaths in each year was made up of 12 groups of data (as the black lines on the bars indicate):
+We were already using this longer dataset in Session 1, but with `colour=cause` to hide the fact that the total deaths in each year was made up of 12 groups of data (as the black lines on the bars indicate):

 ```r